Best Raspberry Pi Projects: 10 sweet bakes to try today

 2) Automated entrance music à la WWE

-Doorjam connects a web-connected Pi to the aux out of a speaker.
+Doorjam connects a web-connected Pi to the aux-out of a speaker.
 A little bit of coding nous then taps into Spotify’s web API to provide the tunes, while the Pi uses Bluetooth to assess your proximity.

 If the iBeacon tech recognises the unique signature of the bespoke Doorjam smartphone app, it will blast the track of your choosing through the Pi-connected speakers.